deanishe/alfred-workflow/docs/user-manual/third-party.rst

 Including 3rd party libraries
 =============================

-It's a Very Bad Idea ™ to install (or ask users to install) 3rd-party libraries in the OS X system Python.
+It's a Very Bad Idea™ to install (or ask users to install) 3rd-party libraries in the OS X system Python.
 Alfred-Workflow makes it easy to include them in your Workflow.